 French Market in New Orleans Square serves up New Orleans fare cafeteria-style.
 Pick up a salad and some slow-roasted Louisiana beef stew or creamy corn chowder (yep, you guessed it — in a bread bowl)!
 It's hard to decide what to get between the jambalaya, pulled pork, roasted half chicken or shrimp po' boy sandwich.

 But there's big news, and it's the bee's knees.
 French Market closed Feb.
 17, 2023, so it can get reimagined into Tiana's Place.
 It will remain a quick-service dining location.
 The menu expands on current favorites served at French Market, includes seasonal flavors and adds some New Orleans classics.

 You can get your nonalcoholic mint julep at French Market, as well as around the corner at the Mint Julep Bar on the patio (where you'll also find the famous Mickey-shaped beignets).
 You'd better save some room for dessert!
 Hop tip: lean forward and do not inhale when biting into a beignet.
 Otherwise, you'll be wearing and breathing powdered sugar!
 (Mint Julep Bar temporarily closed Feb.
 17, 2023, until later 2023.
 In the meantime, get your beignets and mint juleps at Royal Street Veranda.)

 Jolly Holiday Bakery Café

-If you need more than a snack but aren’t looking for quite a full meal, then the best deal to fill you up (and on a budget too!) is the Bengal Barbecue.
+If you need more than a snack but aren’t quite looking for a full meal, then the best deal to fill you up (and on a budget, too!) is the Bengal Barbecue.
 Its sweet or spicy beef, chicken or bacon-wrapped asparagus skewers are packed with protein and flavor.
-We covered these in our blog post on the best food and drink for under $5.
+The hummus trio with veggies is fresh and tasty, too.
+We covered these in our blog post on the cheapest food at Disneyland.